About this guide

-A set of guidelines and best practices for an awesome engineering team
+A set of guidelines and best practices for an awesome software engineering team.

 How we classify best practices